The Day of Pentecost - Whitsunday

 Sacred Fire

-It may be that this practise began so that the tribe would never be without fire to warm themselves, fire to cook with, and fire for protection, but the practise was universal, and fire was always regarded as Holy.
+Fire is the most awesome and frightening of elements, yet when it is our servant it is precious beyond belief.
+So precious that the passing on of the flame has been an essential ingredient of many priesthoods from the beginning of time.
+The fire you see on the left was lit in the eighth century B. C. and shifted to its present position in 1940.
+(The picture was taken through glass.)
+It may be that this practice began so that the tribe would never be without fire to warm themselves, fire to cook with, and fire for protection, certainly the practice was universal, and fire was always regarded as Holy.
 Without the fire the comfort of the hearth, home is not.
 Greek Colonists would take with them fire from the civic hearth of their home city, so that the flame was passed on and with it, not only the memories of the virtues of home, but the courage to live up to the pioneers and ancestors who had themselves brought that flame to the mother city.

 Love is not just a candle in the dark, though God knows how much such a candle flame can hurt,

-But He is not tame.
+But Love is not tame.

-He is the Divine Lover who caused a virgin to burst into pregnancy,
+This is the Divine Lover who caused a virgin to burst into pregnancy,

-He is the wind driving his people through the desert for the love of a dream, and a vision,
+This is the wind driving his people through the desert for the love of a dream, and a vision,

-He is the urgency of Life which made a dead man get up as one who has slept until the dawn,
+This is the urgency of Life which made a dead man get up as one who has slept until the dawn,

-He is the Ruach Elohim, the Breath of God,
+This is the Ruach Elohim, the Breath of God,

 ourselves renewed in loveliness,

-in the pain of shedding our old fears, suspicions, hurts and pains,
+are the pain of shedding our old fears, suspicions, hurts and pains,

-they are gifts
+these are gifts

 of love, of understanding, of teaching, of interpreting, of kindliness, honesty, self control -